 A defined benefit plan is an employer-funded source of retirement income from which employees are provided the option of a fixed, monthly sum throughout their retirement.
 Unlike other retirement plans, including defined contribution plans, an employee does not normally contribute any money to a defined benefit plan but relies on the employer to fund the plan appropriately.
-An employee's benefit is not to a personal account, but to elect a stream of payments upon retirement.
-Employers assume the investment risk and thus protect their employees from an unstable market performance.
+Their right is not to an account balance, but to elect a stream of payments upon retirement.
+Employers assume all the investment risk and thus protect their employees from unstable market performance.

-In a defined benefit plan, benefits can be distributed in many ways upon the employee's retirement, depending on the preference of the organization.
-To receive full benefits, the employee will have had to be with the organization for a certain number of years known as the "vesting period."
+In a defined benefit plan, benefits can be distributed in many ways upon the employee's retirement, depending on the preference of the company.
+To receive full benefits, the employee will have to be with the company for a certain number of years, known as the "vesting period."
 Employees can receive their benefit payments periodically (monthly, quarterly, etc.), in a lump sum, or a combination, for the rest of their lives.
-If the employee chooses a joint and survivor annuity upon retirement, the retiree will receive a monthly benefit for life.
+If the employee chooses a joint and survivor annuity upon retirement, the retiree will receive a reduced monthly benefit for life.
 Once the retiree passes away, the joint annuitant will receive benefits of a certain percentage such as 50% or 100% of the retiree's monthly benefit, depending on the election chosen at retirement, until their passing.